Contrast-Security-OSS/docs/content/admin/manage_orgs/rolespermissions/Roles.md

 ## Application Roles
-When you include a user in an organization group, you have the option to provide the user with a default organization role, as well as define individual application roles for more granular control of what a user can or can't do with an application.
+When you include a user in an organization group, you can provide the user with a default organization role, as well as define individual application roles for more granular control of user permissions with an application.
 There are five application roles:

 | Role                 | Description                                                                                                                                                                                                                                                          |
 |----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|